 Title: Professor, Teaching Stream & Chemistry Associate Chair, Undergraduate Studies

-About me: I moved to U of T in 1997 from the United Kingdom after earning undergraduate and graduate degrees in chemistry.
-On arrival, I quickly discovered that I loved teaching, and I currently oversee the successful delivery of more than 50 chemistry undergraduate courses each year.
+About me: I moved to U of T in 1997 from the United Kingdom after earning undergraduate and graduate degrees in Chemistry.
+On arrival I quickly discovered that I loved teaching, and I currently oversee the successful delivery of over 50 undergraduate chemistry courses each year.
 I'm very interested in designing new laboratory experiments for students and measuring their pedagogical effectiveness, especially in the areas of green chemistry and sustainability.
-Outside the university, I'm a huge sports fan (mainly football — the English version — and cricket), and also a semi-serious runner.
-My latest race was the May 2023 Toronto Marathon — I'm still suffering from it now!
+Outside the university, I'm a huge sports fan (mainly football - the English version - and cricket), and also a semi-serious runner.
+My latest race was the May 2023 Toronto Marathon - I'm still suffering from it now! :)

 Top tip for incoming students: Make the most of the enormous amount of support available to you that is embedded within and related to your first-year courses.
-These include student hours offered by professors, online course discussion boards, Recognized Study Groups (RSGs) and peer tutoring.
+These include student hours offered by professors, online course discussion boards, Recognized Study Groups (RSGs) and Victoria College Peer Tutoring.
 Reaching out for help is a sign of strength (not weakness!) and an important component towards ensuring your academic success.

 Denise Gray, Staff Advisor